Vampire literature: 21st century

 In recent years, vampire fiction has been one of many supernatural fiction genres used in the creation of mashups.
 These works combine either a pre-existing text or a historic figure with elements of genre fiction.
 One of the best-known of these works is Abraham Lincoln, Vampire Hunter by Seth Grahame-Smith, in which the historic Abraham Lincoln has a fictional secret identity as a hunter of evil vampires.

 The 21st century brought more examples of vampire fiction, such as J. R. Ward's Black Dagger Brotherhood series, and other highly popular vampire books which appeal to teenagers and young adults.
 Such vampiric paranormal romance novels and allied vampiric chick-lit and vampiric occult detective stories are a remarkably popular and ever-expanding contemporary publishing phenomenon.
 L. A. Banks' The Vampire Huntress Legend Series, Laurell K. Hamilton's erotic Anita Blake: Vampire Hunter series, and Kim Harrison's The Hollows series, portray the vampire in a variety of new perspectives, some of them unrelated to the original legends.
 Vampires in the Twilight series (2005–2008) by Stephenie Meyer ignore the effects of garlic and crosses and are not harmed by sunlight, although it does reveal their supernatural status.
 Richelle Mead further deviates from traditional vampires in her Vampire Academy series (2007–2010), basing the novels on Romanian lore with two races of vampires, one good and one evil, as well as half-vampires.

+In recent years, there has been more vampire fiction that discusses more political issues.
+These political issues usually revolve around gender and sexuality.
+This was first seen with Fanu's Carmilla in 1872.
+Today, female vampires represent womanhood and the tension of cultural norms.
+Especially when it comes to sexuality.
+These ideas are explored in new novels such as, Kat Dunn's Hungerstone (2025) and Woman Eating by Claire Kohda.
+Hungerstone is a contemporary novel retelling that of Carmilla.
+It explores sapphic relationships, while also discussing womanhood in desire.
+While, Women Eating, discusses the need of desire and acceptance in society through the appetite of a vampire.
+Through speculative fiction, like fantasy or science fiction, political topics can be discussed in metaphors.
+Especially for gender and sexuality topics.
+Vampire fiction has been a great example of this, that is still relevant today.